 The WDC and Our WorkThe Workforce Development Council of Seattle-King County (WDC) is a nonprofit workforce “think tank” and grant-making organization whose mission is to support a strong economy and ensure the ability of each person to achieve self-sufficiency.

 Established in 2000 by the King County Executive and the Mayor of Seattle, the WDC is led by a board of directors with a private-sector majority.
 We oversee a wide range of employment-related programs and initiatives, serving thousands of King County youth, adults and businesses each year.

 Since becoming Chief Executive Officer in 2009, Marléna Sessions has guided the Workforce Development Council of Seattle-King County to national prominence as an innovative leader in job training initiatives.
-From closing the skills gaps in healthcare and aerospace to serving homeless jobseekers, the WDC is making a positive impact on workers, employers, youth and the local economy.
 In 2010 the Working for America Institute named the organization one of the top four workforce boards in the U.S.

 Marléna serves on the Executive Committee for the Economic Development Council of Seattle and King County as well as the Washington Workforce Association Executive Committee and the Opportunity Center for Employment and Education (OCE&E) Policy Committee.
 She has offered expert testimony to Congress on three occurrences and was the 2013 president of the U.S. Conference of Mayors Workforce Development Council and continues to serve on its board of trustees.
 She founded the National Advisory Group for Connecting Homeless Jobseekers to the workforce system.

 Marléna holds a Master’s degree in Organizational Leadership from Gonzaga University and a Bachelor of Arts in Political Science from Whitworth University.